JT-Bruch/TerraCraft/readme.md

 		- This is essentially the same as the block above, however it will intake Genesis fluid to allow the user to regenerate the ore nodes in each chunk/biome.
 The one caveat is that for each time this block is ran, the number of nodes for each ore type will have a chance to decrease by one.
 Essentially giving diminishing returns.

-	- Terraforming Effects:
-		- While terraforming is in progress certain effects (sky color/lightning) will be present to the user as well.

-	- Armor:
-		- While each of the ores have their own toolset, I will be creating ONE armor set that is a combination of each ore.
-This armor set will have special effects that complement the tools as well.

 	- Thermal Foundation Integration:
 		- If the mod detects that thermal foundation is integrated, I plan on providing a config option to integrate my recipes with TF to utilize their ores.

+    - Fluid container:
+        - Each fluid will need to have a fluid container to hold the fluid before use in the more advanced blocks.

+    - Fluid maker:
+        - A fluid maker block will be needed to convert the ores into workable fluids for the machine.

+    - Fluid pipes:
+        - Need a set of pipes to go from fluid maker -> fluid container -> fluid tank.

 Potential Features: